Fearless09/HNG-STAGEONE-TASK/README.md

 ## HNG Internship
 # FRONT-END TRACK | STAGE ONE TASK
 ### Task: Frontend Page Creation with Specific Elements
-### Objective: Develop and host a web page using HTML, CSS and JS that showcases specific personal and real-time data attributes.
+### Objective: Develop and host a web page using HTML, CSS, and JS that showcases specific personal and real-time data attributes.
 Each required element should have a specified data-testid attribute for easy identification and testing.

 ### Requirements:
 ##### Slack Name: